tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 To run an akka-http server app, which uses this adapter, we need

-* location service running
+* Location Service running
-* Keycloak instance running and registered with location service
+* Keycloak instance running and registered with Location Service

-Location service and keycloak can be running on different machines.
-To start location service & keycloak server on a local machine, you make make use of csw-services.sh script.
+Location Service and Keycloak can be running on different machines.
+To start Location Service and Keycloak server on a local machine, you make make use of csw-services.sh script.

 ## Application Configurations